Skip to navigation Skip to content Skip to subnav

 (c) When the Commissioner suspends or revokes a certificate of title or exempt vehicle title, the owner or person in possession of it shall, immediately upon receiving notice of the suspension or revocation, mail or deliver the certificate to the Commissioner.

-(d) The Commissioner may seize and impound any certificate of title or exempt vehicle title which has been canceled, suspended, or revoked.
+(d) The Commissioner may seize and impound any certificate of title or exempt vehicle title that has been canceled, suspended, or revoked.
 (Added 1969, No. 297 (Adj.
 Sess.), § 1, eff.
 Sept.
 1, 1971; amended 2001, No. 69, § 6; 2015, No. 50, § 33a, eff.
 Jan.
 1, 2016.)

-• Subchapter 003: Security Interests
+• Subchapter 003: SECURITY INTERESTS

 • § 2041.
 Certain liens and security interests not affected